Spencer Torkelson Player Props: Tigers vs. Angels

-Spencer Torkelson -- with a slugging percentage of .553 in his past 10 games, including three home runs -- will be in action for the Detroit Tigers against the Los Angeles Angels, with Patrick Sandoval on the hill, on July 26 at 6:40 PM ET.
+Spencer Torkelson -- with a slugging percentage of .553 in his past 10 games, including three home runs -- will be in action for the Detroit Tigers versus the Los Angeles Angels, with Shohei Ohtani on the hill, on July 27 at 1:10 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Angels.
+In his most recent game he had a one-hit performance (1-for-5) against the Angels.

 Spencer Torkelson Game Info & Props vs. the Angels